-Liberal and Professional Studies - Florence University of the Arts
+Liberal and Professional Studies -The American University of Florence

-Liberal and Professional Studies in collaboration with Florence University of the Arts
+Liberal and Professional Studies in collaboration with the American University of Florence (AUF)

 Unique Model for International Education

-FUA-AUF’s mission aims to offer a unique educational model for international students.
-Through this model, FUA-AUF allows students to integrate, benefit, and learn from their academic experience by applying knowledge and competence simultaneously.
+AUF’s mission aims to offer a unique educational model for international students.
+Through this model, AUF allows students to integrate, benefit, and learn from their academic experience by applying knowledge and competence simultaneously.
 Knowledge and competence are taught at the same time through educational strategies and several teaching methodologies that are based on the experience, integration, and engagement with the local community.

 The model is formally copyrighted in Italy and guides the institution's academic and student life operations through two fundamental pillars: the institutional mission statement that informs all elements of the model, and assessment practices that review and evaluate model outcomes for evidence-based improvement.

 Given the range of academic study, AUF is organized since its inception along the lines of a US-style higher education institution with instruction in the English language, processes, and structure comprised of multiple colleges or schools of study as typically implemented in the United States.

 The program features a dual undergraduate bachelor's degree program offered by AUF and Fairfield University.
 This unique opportunity allows students to fulfill AUF undergraduate BA pathways in Florence, Italy and also a Bachelor's Degree in Liberal and Professional Studies awarded by Fairfield University.

 AUF is the first academic institution in Italy to establish integration projects affiliated to its academic departments and open to the public, in the form of Community Engagement Member Institutions (CEMI) under the auspices of the Palazzi Foundation.
 The CEMI are:

 - Dimora AUF Guest Apartments, Fedora School Pastry Shop, Ganzo School Restaurant, and Sorgiva School Spa (APICIUS)